Bittersweet Press

 Is the greatest solvent, Washing away

-Even the worst crimes?
+Even the worst crimes?, you wonder.

 Its particles so unstable it is constantly